 i.
 Some Native groups have kept their own names for themselves: Huichol, Anishnabe, Yokuts, Maidu, Atsugewi, Chemehuevi, Yurok, Hupa, Maya.

 iii.
-Others are regaining their own names: Gabrieleno>Tongva, Diegueņo> Kumeyaay, Yuma>Quechan.
+Many are struggling to regain their own names: Gabrieleno>Tongva; Diegueño> Kumeyaay; Yuma>Quechan.

 C. Who and what determines Indian identity?

-1. Federal Government distinction given to some people based on enrollment.
+1. Indian identity is a Federal legal designation given to some people based on one's "enrollment" status.

 a.
 Gov't agents went to locations where Indian people lived and "enrolled" them about 100 years ago (dates vary by location).

 i.
-Listed their names in ledgers and assigned each of those listed a number.
+Agents listed Native American names in ledgers and assigned each of those listed a number.

 iii.
 Some who wanted enrollment were denied because of long-standing jealousies.

 b.
 Those who can prove themselves to be descended from those initially enrolled by the Federal government in the 1930s are considered to be enrolled and are called Native American.